USAGE INFO

 VERY USEFUL if unfamiliar with Big Sur but do know a (partial) trail or place name

-(always use a partial word/name when unsure of entire name or spelling - e.g. 'Bot' or 'chers' or 'Gap' will find 'Bottchers Gap').
+If unsure of entire name or spelling, use a partial word/name - e.g. 'Bot' or 'chers' or 'Gap' will find 'Bottchers Gap'.

 Also, inputting a latitude,longitude (e.g. 36.1,‑121.5) moves map to that location.